Lacrymology/states/postfix/doc/index.rst

 Consult :doc:`/mail/doc/index` for setting up a full-stack mail system.

-In computing, Postfix is a free and open-source :ref:`glossary-mta` that routes and delivers electronic mail, intended as an alternative to the widely used Sendmail :ref:`glossary-mta`.
-As an :ref:`glossary-smtp` client, Postfix implements a high-performance parallelized mail-delivery engine.
+In computing, Postfix_ is a free and open-source :ref:`glossary-mta` that routes and delivers electronic mail, intended as an alternative to the widely used Sendmail :ref:`glossary-mta`.

 .. http://en.wikipedia.org/wiki/Postfix_(software) - 2015-01-22